erfangc/equity-valuation/PART1.md

 2. Analyze the summary from the cross-sectional analysis via Elasticsearch
 3. Discuss future steps

+If you are inpatient, here is the code https://github.com/erfangc/equity-valuation

 ## First a Disclaimer

     The content of this article does not constitute advice or recommendation to purchase any specific financial security.
     By showing you simplified academic models for valuing financial securities I am encouraging you to perform your own research and arrive at independent decisions.
-Even if you are inspired to invest, please consult a qualified financial professional and consider the risk and reward appropriate for your personal situation before investing.
+Even if you are inspired to invest, please consult a qualified financial professional and consider the risk and reward appropriate for your situation before investing.

-    All financial models, including (and especially) the ones described in this article, are valid only under a variety of assumptions, when these assumptions do not hold real life results can departure significantly from theoretical predictions.
+    All financial models, including (and especially) the ones described in this article, are valid only under a variety of assumptions.
+When these assumptions are violated, real life results can departure significantly from theoretical predictions.

-    In fact, a central assumption to the concepts described in this article is that markets are somewhat efficiently pricing these stocks therefore no abnormal profits can be gained from using the tools described here alone
+    In fact, a central assumption to the concepts described in this article is that markets are *somewhat efficiently* pricing stocks therefore no abnormal profits can be gained from using the tools described here alone.

 ## A Crash Course on Stock Valuation